yubin627/GA_DSI8/Project_3/README.md

 This project aims to propose a classification model that would be able to help aggregate the posts more accurately based on the title and the body text of the post.
 To achieve this, I selected and evaluated a few classification models using Natural Language Processing (NLP) tools.

-Our chosen subreddits to compare are:
+The subreddits chosen to compare are:

 - [**r/harrypotter**](https://www.reddit.com/r/harrypotter/)
 - [**r/FantasticBeasts**](https://www.reddit.com/r/FantasticBeasts/)